 Update Your Member Profile: Please note that when you are updating your logo or picture under your profile, it must not exceed 250x250 proportions and it must be equal width and length.
 Please also update your county under your profile options so that "Find An Inspector" can properly search for your business.
 If you are searching for your profile under various fields and your information does not show as it should, that means there is an issue with the information in your profile.
 Constantly update your profile to assure search result accuracy.
 The only information that the search pulls from is your personal profile.
 CREIA also suggests uploading a picture of yourself for your profile.

 Also:Email blasts, E-News Letters, badges and other items that CREIA sends out pulls information from your profile so we can properly communicate with our members.
 When people look for an inspector, the information information you provide is vital for receiving business.
-The only information that did NOT get transferred was County.
-So, unless you update your profile, it will not show under 'Find an Inspector'.
-CREIA staff is in the process of changing the county manually.
+Each member's county has been updated to their member profile manually according to what county your business is located.

-Member Verification Link: Updating your verification link to your website is easy, If you are looking for a link to verify that you are an inspector, search for your profile under 'Find An Inspector' and click on your name and it will open up the information on your profile.
-The URL that opens up to your full member profile is the URL link you are going to use for verification.
-The URL will be long because of the search function, but provide your webmaster/web service with the URL and ask them to embed the URL link from your profile to the logo/icon on your site, you can also link it to normal text like a traditional hyperlink.
+Member Verification Link: Updating your verification link to your website is easy, If you are looking for a link to verify that you are an inspector, search for your profile under 'Find An Inspector' and click on your name.
+You will open up to your own full member profile including which chapter your are involved with and the day you joined CREIA.
+This page URL is the URL link you are going to use for verification.
+The URL will be long because of the search function, but provide your webmaster/web service with this address and ask them to embed the URL link from your profile to the logo/icon on your site, you can also link it to normal text like a traditional hyperlink.
 CREIA is not responsible for member website(s).
-The 'Find An Inspector' function is designed so that when members don't renew or are past the grace period of 30 days or the education required isn't logged, it automatically removes them from the website.
+The 'Find An Inspector' function is designed so inspectors are removed if their membership lapses.
+The Board has decided to discontinue the use of the 30 day grace period and a decision has been made to now post the full expiration of your rights and privileges for CREIA badges.

 Long At Last!
 Declare Your Own CECs: You can now properly declare your own CECs.
 Upon reporting, the CREIA staff is notified and a CEC check takes place.
 If your CEC(s) were approved, they will remain on your transaction list in your profile.
 This new intuitive feature will give members an opportunity to completely self manage their documents.
 No more long email threads or calls trying to track down paperwork or wondering if that fax ever went through.
 Do it individually throughout the year or upload all at once upon renewal.
 You can also see a list of receipts of all of the CEC(s) declared by both you or CREIA.
-These tools provide a 'hastle-free' approach to education.
+These tools provide a 'hastle-free' approach to CEC reporting.
+No document is required to report these CECs to CREIA but they are checked daily.
+Please feel to report your own chapter meetings that you attend.
+If there is a discrepancy, you will be contacted by a CREIA staff member to help resolve the issue.

 We understand the frustration of moving over.
 The success of this website and future campaigns is determined upon cooperation with the members and like affiliates.
 We truly appreciate your cooperation as we move forward onto a new platform for CREIA's future.
 If one individual is having issues you can be assured the rest of the members are experiencing the same.